Anooppakki/Bazzinga/README.md

 ### Other IBM technology used

-INSTRUCTIONS: List any other IBM technology or IBM AI services used in your solution and describe how each component was used.
-If you can provide details on where these were used in your code, that would help the judges review your submission.

 **Additional IBM AI services (Remove any that you did not use)**

 - [Watson Speech to Text]([https://cloud.ibm.com/catalog/services/watsonx-assistant](https://www.ibm.com/products/speech-to-text)) - Used to transcribe reported issues

 ### Solution architecture

-REPLACE THIS EXAMPLE WITH YOUR OWN, OR REMOVE THIS EXAMPLE

 Diagram and step-by-step description of the flow of our solution: